w3c/trace-context/CORRELATION_CONTEXT_HTTP_HEADER_FORMAT_RATIONALE.md

 Header should be human readable and editable.
 Thus spaces are allowed before and after the comma separator.

+## Case sensitivity of names

+There are few considerations why the names should be case sensitive:
+- some keys may be a url query string parameters which are case sensitive
+- forcing lower case will decrease readability of the names written in camel case

 ## Strings encoding

 Url encoding is low-overhead way to encode unicode characters for non-latin characters in the values.
 Url encoding keeps a single words in latin unchanged and easy readable.